SSWConsulting/SSW.Rules.Content/rules/follow-semver-when-publishing-npm-packages/rule.md

 - **MINOR (New Features):** Informs users about new features that won’t break existing functionality.
 - **PATCH (Bug Fixes):** Indicates that bug fixes or small improvements have been made without changing behavior.

-Without proper SemVer practices, users might face unexpected issues or be unable to safely upgrade their dependencies, which can result in losing the user.

 ## Common Mistakes to Avoid

 ### Incorrect Versioning
 Ensure you understand the type of changes you’re making.
-For example, if you introduce breaking changes but incorrectly release it as a patch update (e.g., from `1.0.0` to `1.0.1`), it can cause significant issues for users relying on version ranges like `^1.0.0` or `~1.0.0` in their `package.json`.
+For example, **if you introduce breaking changes but incorrectly release it as a patch update** (e.g., from `1.0.0` to `1.0.1`), it can cause significant issues for users relying on version ranges like `^1.0.0` or `~1.0.0` in their `package.json`.

 These ranges automatically pull in updates for compatible versions.
-By incorrectly marking a breaking change as a patch, you risk breaking their projects without warning, damaging trust in your package.
+By incorrectly marking a breaking change as a patch, you risk breaking their projects without warning.
 Always increment the **MAJOR** version for breaking changes to ensure users can consciously decide when to adopt them.

 To better understand what the `^`, `~`, and other symbols mean in npm versioning, check out [What do the different symbols mean for npm version?](https://www.ssw.com.au/rules/different-symbols-mean-for-npm-version).